1. Assemble Your Bathroom Cleaning Tools

 When sanitizing with a steam cleaner, you can skip harsh chemicals to disinfect the bathroom and clean the toilet bowl.
 The power and heat of the steam will do the job of blasting away all harmful organisms.

-2. General Bathroom Cleaning Tips
+2. Essential Tips for Effective Bathroom Cleaning

 Why do professional house cleaners get your bathrooms so clean in such a short amount of time?
 They clean items in a specific order and place clutter outside of the bathroom for easier cleaning.

 If the weather isn’t too cold, open the bathroom window if you have one.
 Even if the temperature is a bit nippy outside, you could open the window a crack to bring in fresh air.
 Alternately, if you don’t have a window, turn on the exhaust fan after cleaning it.

 Remove towels, bath mats and rugs, shower curtains, and window curtains and place them in the wash to remove lingering musty smells.
 If you have a plastic shower curtain, run the washer on warm instead of hot and remove it immediately following the rinse cycle.
 Hang it to dry.
 You may also want to place one cup of vinegar in the washer with the shower curtain to freshen it.

 When deep cleaning, remove everything from flat surfaces, starting with your toothbrush cady, all of the bottles of product you regularly use and those you don't use, and knick-knacks that you may have on shelves.
 While this may seem like a pain at first, you’ll save time and achieve a more thorough cleaning.
 Place everything in a box or container just outside the bathroom to make it convenient to retrieve and replace them.
 Don't forget the wastebasket and any miscellaneous items on the floor.

 Start from the top and work your way down.
 By doing so, any dust or other debris won't fall on surfaces already cleaned.

 3. The Importance of Steam Cleaning Your Bathroom